Statistically Optimal K-means Clustering via Nonnegative Low-rank Semidefinite Programming: Numerical Experiments

-{\bf Linear convergence of BM.} To analyze the convergence of Algorithm~\ref{alg:kmeans_BM}, we maintain the same setting as described earlier.
-However, we now fix $n = 1000$ and consider minimum distance between centers $\Theta_{\min}^2 = \gamma \,\overline{\Theta}^2$ with $\gamma = 1.44$.
+{\bf Linear convergence of NLR.} To analyze the convergence of Algorithm~\ref{alg:kmeans_BM}, we maintain the same setting as described earlier.
+However, we now fix $n = 1,000$ and consider minimum distance between centers $\Theta_{\min}^2 = \gamma \,\overline{\Theta}^2$ with $\gamma = 1.44$.
 We explore three cases: $r=K$, $r=2K$, and $r=20K$, and set the number of iterations for Step 1 (primal update) to be $100$.
-The convergence of our BM approach is shown in the third plot of Figure~\ref{fig:log_scale}, with each result based on $30$ replicates.
+The convergence of our NLR approach is shown in the third plot of Figure~\ref{fig:log_scale}, with each result based on $30$ replicates.
 We measure the relative difference of $U$ compared to optimal solution $U^\ast$ using the Frobenius norm $\|UU^T-U^\ast (U^\ast)^T\|_F/\|U^\ast (U^\ast)^T\|_F$.
-From the third plot, we observe that our BM approach achieves linear convergence in this setting.
-The curves for $r=K$, $r=2K$, and $r=20K$ overlap closely, indicating that the choice of $r$ does not significantly affect the convergence rate.
+From the third plot, we observe that our NLR approach achieves linear convergence in this setting.
+The curves overlap closely, indicating that the choice of $r$ does not significantly affect the convergence rate.
+Additional experiments for the comparison of the convergence rate between our algorithm (based on projected gradient descent) and the conventional algorithm (which lifts all constraints into the Lagrangian function) can be found in Appendix~\ref{app:add_exp}.

 {\bf CyTOF dataset.} This mass cytometry (CyTOF) dataset consists of protein expression levels for $N=265,627$ cells with $p=32$ protein markers.
 The dataset contains $14$ clusters or gated cell populations.
 In our experiment, we select the labeled data for individual $H_1$.
 From these labeled data, we uniformly sample $n$ data points from $K=4$ unbalanced clusters, specifically clusters 2, 7, 8, and 9, which together contain a total of $46,258$ samples.
 The results are presented in Figure~\ref{fig:barplot}, where we conduct all methods for $100$ replicates for each value of $n$.
-We consider three cases: case 1 corresponds to $n=1800$, case 2 corresponds to $n=20,000$, and case 3 corresponds to $n=46,258$.
-From the plot, we observe that BM and SDP remain stable, while KM, SC exhibit significant variance, and NMF produces many outliers.
-In case 1, the mis-clustering error of BM is comparable to that of SDP, indicating that the performance of BM can be as good as SDP.
-However, when $n$ is on the order of $1000$, the time complexity of SDP becomes dramatically high, which is at least $O(n^{3.5})$.
-Additionally, when $n=46,258$, the space complexity of at least $O(n^2)$ becomes an issue for SC.
+We consider two cases: case 1 corresponds to $n=1800$ and case 2 corresponds to $n=46,258$.
+From the plot, we observe that NLR and SDP remain stable, while KM exhibits significant variance, and NMF produces many outliers.
+In case 1, the mis-clustering error of NLR is comparable to that of SDP, indicating that the performance of NLR can be as good as SDP.
+However, when $n$ is on the order of $1,000$, the time complexity of SDP becomes dramatically high, which is at least $O(n^{3.5})$.